myelinio/myelin.io/content/blog/gcp_installation.md

     ```
     The following values should be filled in:

-    - **workflowController.dockerServer:** repository url, use `gcr.io` for Container Registry.
+    - **axonController.dockerServer:** repository url, use `gcr.io` for Container Registry.
 This repository is used to store docker images created by Myelin.
-    - **workflowController.dockerNamespace:** namespace of the repository, for GCR it is the same as the project name.
+    - **axonController.dockerNamespace:** namespace of the repository, for GCR it is the same as the project name.
-    - **workflowController.config.artifactRepository.s3.bucket:** Google Storage bucket
+    - **axonController.config.artifactRepository.s3.bucket:** Google Storage bucket
-    - **workflowController.config.artifactRepository.s3.region:** Google Storage region.
+    - **axonController.config.artifactRepository.s3.region:** Google Storage region.
     - **deployerController.config.artifactRepository.s3.bucket:** Google Storage bucket
     - **deployerController.config.artifactRepository.s3.region:** Google Storage region.